Planning & Quantities: A Guide to the Bar at Wedding

 You’ll want to start your signature cocktail selection by examining your wedding’s theme and personal story, which can inspire unique drink names and flavour combinations that reflect your journey as a couple.

-Your final cocktail menu should balance sophisticated options like gin-based botanicals or smoky variations of traditional drinks with crowd-pleasing favourites that can be batched ahead for streamlined service.
-Experts recommend offering two to three cocktails to keep service simple while providing enough variety for guests.
+Your final cocktail menu should balance sophisticated options, such as gin-based botanicals or smoky variations of traditional drinks, with crowd-pleasing favourites that can be batched ahead for streamlined service.

 Crafting Your Drink Story